What is an Energy Navigator volunteer?

 Energy Navigators help educate community members about more efficient and sustainable energy options to power their homes.
 In particular, Navigators learn about programs that cover costs of energy efficiency solutions, renewable heating, and solar for households with limited income.
 Navigators can provide one-on-one advising to interested residents, including hands-on demonstrations of energy-saving strategies.
 They also try to lead by example!

-*time/date somewhat flexible based on group’s schedule and availability
+*time/date somewhat flexible based on group’s schedule and availability.
+2 hr sessions.

 Responsibilities